RoelofRuis/artamus/README.md

 Thus **Artamus** was born.

-### Structure

-The application is separated into several subprojects and packages:
-- **artamus-client** Contains a client application with input and viewing logic
-- **artamus-core** Contains the music domain: the data structures and operations that transform them.
-- **artamus-server** Contains a server application that does the calculations.
-- **common** Contains some smaller common packages
-- **network** Contains socket communication (which might be replaced/split off)
-- **storage** Contains a lightweight memory/file storage (which might be replaced/split off)

 #### artamus-core

 Artamus core contains the main data structures and operations.
 It's design is outlined in the diagram below.